EURODEO/openradardata-requirements/Deliverable_Requirements.md

 *Consequences and decisions:*
 - Documentation and education for members and other user groups are required to provide such pathway.

 ### B02 - adoption of a "build and share" approach to software development

 “As a EUMETNET Member, I want the adoption of a "build and share" approach to software development.
-So, Members can efficiently and consistently develop national capability related to RODEO and beyond.”
+So, Members can efficiently and consistently develop their national capability related to FEMDI and beyond.” **Question**: What does "build and share" means?

 *Priority:*
 - primary

 *Clarifications:*
-- The project description says that all software should be open-source.
+- The project description says that all software should be free and open-source.
 - OPERA is committed to share OPERA software under the GPL3.0 license with descision of EUMETNET PFAC.

 *Acceptance criteria:*
-- Software in RODEO is licensed with an open license
+- Software in RODEO is licensed with a free and open source license

 *Consequences and decisions:*
-- We will use Apache 2.0 as default?
+- We will use Apache 2.0 as default? **Question**: Is the rest of FEMDI using Apache 2.0?
+Do we then need to clarify the difference between GPL and Apache and what consequences this may have for FEMDI and the FEMDI Radar data service?

 ### B03 - homogeneous data interoperability between EUMETNET Members and the wider community